Rouzax/ColorReplacementScript/README.md

 - **Color Replacement**: Replaces color schemes based on predefined mappings.

-- **Slide Master Customization**: Optional parameter to update the slide master in PowerPoint files (USE WITH CAUTION!).
+- **Slide Master Customization**: Optional parameter to update the slide master in PowerPoint files.

 - **Output Generation**: Produces new files named according to the original document name, version, date, and new color scheme.